You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 • Each day after lifetime reserve days, the Medicare insured bears all other costs.

-*A Medicare insured does not have to pay a deductible for the care received in the inpatient rehabilitation facility if already charged a deductible for the care in a prior hospitalization within the same benefit period.
+*A Medicare insured does not have to pay a deductible for the care received in the inpatient rehabilitation facility if a deductible for the care is already charged in a prior hospitalization within the same benefit period.

 Medicare Covered Rehabilitation Services

-Inpatient rehabilitation covers insureds who are recovering from a high acuity condition that requires surgery, for certain illnesses, or an injury.
+Furthermore, inpatient rehabilitation covers insureds who are recovering from a high-acuity condition that requires surgery for certain illnesses or injuries.
 Services include therapy programs, physician supervision, and doctors and therapists who provide coordinated care.

 • Physical therapy, occupational therapy, and speech-language pathology